DoctorKhan/The-Scroll-of-The-Living-Way/living-way-guide.md

 ## ✦ The Inner Child

-In the sayings of the Living Jesus, the “child” has a radically different meaning.
+In the Gospel of Thomas and the Gospel of Mary, the “child” has a radically different meaning.

 It refers to the **Inner Child**: